 The notes will be issued pursuant to the terms of the indenture.
 Owner trust certificates representing beneficial ownership interests in the trust will be issued privately to the depositor and TERI, pursuant to the terms of the trust agreement.
 This summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the notes, the owner trust certificates, the indenture and the trust agreement.
-Only the class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5 notes, class A-10 notes, class B notes, class C notes and class D notes are offered by this prospectus supplement.
+Only the class A-1-L notes, class A-2-AR-1 notes, class A-2-AR-2 notes, class A-2-AR-3 notes, class A-2-AR-4 notes, class A-3-L notes, class A-3-AR-1 notes, class A-3-AR-6 notes, class A-3-AR-7 notes and class A-1O notes are offered by this prospectus supplement.
 Any information presented in this prospectus supplement relating to the owner trust certificates is for informational purposes only to provide for a better understanding of the offered notes.

-The offered notes will be available in minimum denominations or notional amounts of \$100,000 and \$1,000 integral multiples in book-entry form only.
+The offered notes (other than the auction rate notes) will be available in minimum denominations or notional amounts of \$100,000 and \$1,000 integral multiples in book-entry form only.
+The auction rate notes will be available for purchase in minimum denominations of \$25,000 and any integral multiple thereof in book-entry form only.